iv4xr-project/aplib/docs/manual/tutorial_2.md

-# Aplib Tutorial: More Advanced Topics
+# Aplib Tutorial 2:  State and Strategy
 Author: Wishnu Prasetya

 This tutorial will show you: